 Note: the final, optional video is not included in the playlist.

 On Linux and most Unix variants (but not Mac OS X), executables, object files, and shared libraries all use a format known as ELF (Executable and Linkable Format).
-These videos look at the kinds of problems that the representation must solve and the details of how programs and libraries are represented in ELF.
+The look at the kinds of problems that the representation must solve and the details of how programs and libraries are represented in ELF.

 - ELF 1: Overview 3:00A general overview of ELF.